LiferayCloud/client-extensions-deep-dive-devcon-2023/client-extensions/current-tickets-custom-element/README.markdown

         - http://localhost:5173/@vite/client
         - http://localhost:5173/src/main.tsx
 	```

-1. Start liferay
+1. Start Liferay

-1. Log in to liferay, access Site Settings -> Analytics and add the following code to the section for "Matomo":
+1. Log in to Liferay, access Site Settings -> Analytics and add the following code to the section for "Matomo":

 	```
 	<script type="module">